ipfs/ipfs-docs/docs/how-to/build-companion-from-source.md

 ---
-title: IPFS Companion for developers
+title: Build Companion from source
 legacyUrl:
 description: Developer notes for IPFS Companion, including building and running from source in Firefox, Chromium, and Android.
 ---